sciZer0/newdiscoveries/a/README.md

 Since the Inertial Distance (D2 = 9.8 meters) during the 2nd second is absolutely irrelevant to the pushing done by Gravitational Force during the 2nd second (i.e. is irrelevant to the Work (W) of Gravitational Force during the 2nd second), then the Inertial Distance (D2 = 9.8 meters) should not increase the calculated Work (W) of Gravitational Force during the 2nd second and the calculated Energy (E) .

-But in this wrong “official” formula for Work and Energy:
+But in this wrong "official" formula for Work and Energy:

 the Inertial Distance (D2) is mistakenly included in the calculation and hence mistakenly increases the wrongly calculated Work (W) of Gravitational Force (F) during the 2nd second and therefore mistakenly increases the wrongly calculated Energy (E).

 It is important to understand that the same thing happens during every single second of the falling (please study the table above carefully)!

-And this all means that the base “official” formula for Work and Energy:
+And this all means that the base "official" formula for Work and Energy:

 is absolutely wrong!